jhc0825/Stock-Prediction-Using-Social-Media-Data/final_report.md

   <img width = "500" src = "/Plots/whole.png">
 </p>

 As shown by the plot above, the model performs generally well.
 As we increase the number of days used for our times series lag, the misclassification error decreased.
 However, as we modeled this using the entire dataset, this does not give an accurate estimation of the model.
 Thus, as mentioned above, we split our data into August and September, let our model learn on our August data and tested the model using the September data.
-Our result is shown below.
+Our results are shown below.

 <p align = "center">
   <img width = "500" src = "/Plots/train.png">